jsoor24/Distributed-Memory-Relaxation/readme.md

 # Parallel code using MPI to perform relaxation technique

+This project solves a system of equations in a matrix through the 'relaxation technique'.
+Each value is updated by taking the average of the 4 values to the north/east/south/west of the target value.
+This can be done in parallel.

+## Running the code

 Before running parallel or sequential program, first run createRandomFile.c It will generate 'randNumbers' which are randomly generated integers written as binary data to the file It's currently set to allow runs up to n=10,000